What to do with

 Want to recycle plastic pots, tubs and trays but don't know if you can?

 To check which plastic items can be recycled at home or to find out where your nearest recycling facilities are, use our handy Recycling Locator tool.

-What plastic pots, tubs and trays can be recycled?
+What plastic pots, tubs and trays can be recycled at home?

-Not all councils accept these items but if they do, typically it will include:
+Not all local authorities accept these items, but if they do, typically they will collect:

 |Yes please||No thanks|

 |Pots (e.g. yogurt, soup)||Medicine packs (e.g. headache pills)|

 |Tubs (e.g. margarine, ice cream)||Film lids from the pots or trays|

 |Trays or punnets (e.g. raw or cooked meat trays; take-away trays; fruit & veg trays)||Laminated pouches (e.g. cat food and coffee pouches that spring back when you try and scrunch them - these are currently not recyclable)|